HerocatUED/Ataxx/README.md

 # Ataxx
-Project for courses in PKU
+Project for courses in PKU.
+Just keep it as a souvenir.